rust-lang/rustup/README.md

 - `RUSTUP_UPDATE_ROOT` (default `https://static.rust-lang.org/rustup`)
   Sets the root URL for downloading self-updates.

+- `RUSTUP_USE_UNSAFE_SSL` (default: none)
+  If set to "ACCEPT_RISKS", rustup will not validate the SSL certificate when downloading files.
+This parameter should be used only in exceptional circumstances when your computer is behind a corporate proxy that injects its own certificates into HTTPS connections and you're unable to add these certificates to your root set.

 ## Other installation methods

 The primary installation method, as described at